EGeorge2021r/Challenge10_Repo/README.md

 # User Story
 Role: Advisor FinTech Consulting Firm

-Goal: The project goal is combine financial Python programming with unsupervised learning create a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods and also plot the results so that you can visually show the performance to the board
+Goal: The project goal is to combine financial Python programming with unsupervised learning to create a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods and also plot the results and visually show the performance to the board

-Reason: As competitors are fiece, I am proposing a novel approach to assembling investment portfolios that are based on cryptocurrencies.
-Instead of basing my proposal on only returns and volatility, I am including other factors that might impact the crypto market—leading to better performance for my portfolio.
-I am also creating a prototype for submitting my crypto portfolio proposal to the company board of directors.
+Reason: As competitors are fiece, a novel approach is being proposed to assemble investment portfolios that are based on cryptocurrencies.
+Instead of basing the proposal on only returns and volatility, other factors that might impact the crypto market—leading to better performance of the portfolio are included.
+Also included in this package is the creation of a prototype for submitting crypto portfolio proposal to the company board of directors.

 # General information
-This project is closned in the GitHub repository and the command line is used to add the relevant file along with commit messages.
+This project is cloned in the GitHub repository using the command line to add the relevant codes along with commit messages.
-Each code line also has relevant notes that are easily understood commented out
+Each code line also has relevant commented out notes that are easily understood

 # Technology
 Jupyter notebook that contains data preparation, analysis, and visualizations